HumanCellAtlas/data-store/daemons/dss-notify-v2/Readme.md

 }
 ```

 The `jmespath_query` and `attachment` fields are subscription dependent and may not be present.
+Attachment
+usage and format description can be found in the /subscription endpoint of the [DSS OpenAPI specifications](../../dss-api.yml).

 ## Subscriptions